-Given that we obtain soft-dollar products and services using clients' commissions, we may have an incentive to select broker-dealers based on the soft-dollar benefits they provide to us, rather than selecting those broker-dealers who may provide lower cost execution to our clients.
-We could also have an incentive to cause clients to engage in more securities transactions than would otherwise be optimal for them in order to generate a larger amount of commissions.
-To alleviate these potential conflicts of interest, we only accept soft-dollar benefits in accordance with the Section 28(e) safe harbor, and make a good faith determination that the commissions paid by clients are reasonable in relation to the value of the soft-dollar products and services we receive.
-That is, before placing orders with a particular broker-dealer, we determine through our best execution analysis that the compensation paid to that broker-dealer is reasonable in relation to the value of all the soft-dollar products and services they provide to us directly or through a third-party research provider.
+Given that we obtain soft-dollar products and services using clients' commissions, we have an incentive to select broker-dealers based on the soft-dollar benefits they provide to us, rather than selecting those broker-dealers who provide lower cost execution to our clients.
+This creates an incentive for us to cause clients to engage in more securities transactions than would otherwise be optimal for them in order to generate a larger amount of commissions.
+To alleviate these conflicts of interest, we only accept soft-dollar benefits in accordance with the Section 28(e) safe harbor, and make a good faith determination that the commissions paid by clients are reasonable in relation to the value of the soft-dollar products and services we receive.
+That is, before placing a broker-dealer on our Approved Broker-Dealer List and establishing or adjusting our annual commission brokerage budget, we determine through our best execution analysis that the compensation paid, or to be paid, to that broker-dealer is reasonable in relation to the value of all the soft-dollar products and services they provide to us directly or through a third-party research provider (see the Best Execution section above for additional information).